abdullahkhawer/abdullahkhawer/README.md

 ### Hi there 👋🏻

-This is **Abdullah Khawer**.
-I'm a Senior DevOps Engineer with 8+ years of experience who has worked across Europe, the Middle East, and Asia in providing services around DevOps, Platform Engineering, and Site Reliability Engineering (SRE) based on AWS cloud.
-I have worked on projects in multiple domains including Fintech, Blockchain, Big Data, Digital Identity, Logistics and Supply Chain, and Low-Code.
-I have expertise in developing highly available, secure, auto-scalable, self-healing, and cost-effective solutions using a wide range of AWS services and DevOps tools and technologies.
+This is **Abdullah Khawer**, a Senior DevOps Engineer with 8+ years of experience who has worked in Europe, Middle East and Asia in providing services around DevOps, Platform Engineering, and Site Reliability Engineering (SRE) based on AWS cloud.
+I have worked on projects in multiple domains including Fintech, Blockchain, Big Data, Digital Identity, Logistics and Supply Chain, and Enterprise Low-Code.
+I have expertise in developing highly available, secure, self-healing, and cost-effective cloud solutions using a wide range of AWS services and DevOps tools.

 ⭐ Total Stars and Forks on GitHub: 85 Stars & 49 Forks